 All role accounts should be monitored by email administrators in a sender's company who can respond quickly to fix any problems.

-Certified senders must have dedicated postmaster and abuse email addresses for each sending domain referenced in email sent over Return Path certified IP addresses.
+Certified senders must have dedicated postmaster and abuse email addresses for each sending domain and return path domain referenced in email sent over Return Path certified IP addresses.

 RFC 5321 states that errors during the processing of email should be directed to the postmaster email address.
 Likewise, RFC 2142 indicates that any abusive behaviors, such as spamming, should be reported to the abuse email address.